Michael (00:00)

 Michael (21:16)

 I would agree with what you're saying.
 I think handling friction, that's kind of the way I term it, right?
 Handling friction, conflict, whatever word you want to put there.
 It's a skill that everybody needs to develop.
 And I do think whether you get a job in high school, whether you get a job in college, whether being an RA is your job, it's important for young professionals, people aspiring to be great professionals, important for people to have that.
 And as you're saying, leaders, when I think about the best leaders I've worked for and have seen work in organizations, they know how to handle conflict and handle friction very well.
 They don't shy away from it.
 But I do hear what you're saying.
 I mean, in college, sometimes in that role.
-And I'm sure if you're listening to this out there and you had a good old college experience, sometimes for an RA, it is easy to not always enforce everything as well as they should.
+And I'm sure if you're listening to this out there and you had a good old college experience, sometimes, for an RA, it is easy not to always enforce everything as well as they should.
 Right?

 Caleb (22:20)